 Fail, fail, fail.
 It certainly didn’t feel like 43 minutes… to us, lol.
 I was told after that no-one was allowed to go to the bar during our speech which means it was the longest 43 minutes of our guests’ lives.
 BUT, I will say that I’m not sorry for saying what I wanted to say, to the people I said it to.
 That’s the only time in my life I will have all of my most special people in one room.
 It was important to me that I acknowledged them.

 The thing that sucked is that we ate up a good amount of our band/dance floor time, and that’s what I felt bad about.
 Other than that it is pretty much a #sorrynotsorry situation, lol.

 7- Not Paying Someone to Clean Up

 If you are planning a wedding and deciding whether or not to save money on the tear-down of your venue – DON’T DO IT.
 And by that I mean, just pay the money.
 If there is one time in your life to hire someone to clean, this is it.
-Also, there’s no bigger buzzkill than watching people throw your table centers (you just paid $$$ for) straight into the garbage at 1:30 am.
-Pay whatever they want, to whoever will take care of that for you.
-We didn’t and spent nearly 2 hours putting shit away.
+Also, there’s no bigger buzzkill than watching people throw the table centers you just paid $$$ for straight into the garbage at 1:30 am.
+Pay whatever they want, to whoever will take care of the cleanup for you.
+We didn’t and spent nearly 2 hours putting shit away, and we were the last people to leave.
 All I wanted to do was make an after party a reality.
-We got to our hotel at 2:30am, completely exhausted.
+Instead, we got to our hotel at 2:30am, completely exhausted.